Welcome

 VENUE + HOTEL INFORMATION

-SOSS Community Day North America will take place at the Colorado Convention Center.
-More venue details and hotel information are on our Venue & Travel page.
+OpenSSF Community Day North America will take place at the Minneapolis Convention Center.
+More venue and hotel details are available on our Venue & Travel page.

 SCHEDULE INFORMATION

-If you have a conflict with the timing of your talk, find that it conflicts with the content of another talk, or need help uploading your bio and photo, please contact Jennifer Crowley at jcrowley@linuxfoundation.org.
+If you have a scheduling conflict with your talk, if it conflicts with the content of another talk, or if you need help uploading your bio and photo, please contact Jennifer Crowley at jcrowley@linuxfoundation.org.

 Presentation Details + PowerPoint Template

 All speakers must submit their final presentation slides before the event.
-In addition to providing a hard copy for accessibility purposes, we find that adding the presentations before the event helps to drive interest in attending the session.
+In addition to providing a hard copy for accessibility, we find that adding the presentations before the event helps drive interest in attending the session.

 To upload slides, follow these instructions (guide with screenshots):

-The OpenSSF Community Day North America PowerPoint template is available to download here but please note it is not required that you use this for your presentation.
+The OpenSSF Community Day North America PowerPoint template is available for download here, however you do not need to use it for your presentation.

 Inclusivity Course

 In collaboration with the National Center for Women in Technology (NCWIT), the Linux Foundation has created an online course designed to teach the viewer about inclusion, diversity, and unconscious bias.
-We highly recommend all of our speakers watch the course to learn tips/tools to use when speaking to encourage inclusivity in presentations and messaging.
-Please click here for the course.
+We highly recommend that all of our speakers watch the course to learn tips/tools to use when speaking to encourage inclusivity in presentations and messaging.
+Pleaseclick here for the course.

 Code of Conduct

-Please read and abide by our Code of Conduct, which you can find here.
+Please read and abide by our Code of Conduct, available here.
 Our Code of Conduct is strictly enforced.
 We ask that speakers especially review this code of conduct and are careful to be inclusive in the words and images used during their presentations.